JamesWoolfenden/terraform-by-example/docs/lesson2.md

 }
 ```

-Now when you apply you should see something like this at the end of your output;
+Now when you apply, you should see something like this at the end of your output;

 ```bash
 Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.